What to expect

 -

-When discussing experiments, talk about implementation risk, contamination, novelty effects, and why short-term lifts can hurt long-term retention.
-That sounds much closer to real Meta decision-making than repeating generic A/B testing definitions.
+Show depth on experiments.
+Talk about implementation risk, contamination, novelty effects, and why short-term lifts can hurt long-term retention.
+That reads much closer to real Meta decision-making than reciting generic A/B testing definitions.

 -

-Bring stories where your analysis changed a product choice.
-“I built a dashboard” is weak.
-“I showed the launch hurt creator retention in one segment, so we changed rollout criteria” is the kind of impact story that lands.
+Bring impact stories where your analysis changed a product decision.
+"I built a dashboard" is weak.
+"I showed the launch hurt creator retention in one segment, so we changed the rollout criteria" is the kind of story that lands.

 -

 Be concise in behavioral rounds.
-Meta interviewers often reward direct communication.
-Give context fast, name the conflict, explain your decision, and end with measurable outcome.
+Give context fast, name the conflict, explain your decision, and close with a measurable outcome.
+Direct communication is rewarded.

 -

-If you have worked with engineers or product managers under deadline pressure, use those examples.
-Recent interview reports keep pointing to leadership and cross-functional influence as a real part of the loop, not a formality.
+Lean on cross-functional examples.
+If you've worked with engineers or PMs under deadline pressure, use those stories.
+Reports consistently point to leadership and cross-functional influence as a real part of the loop, not a formality.

 -

-For machine learning topics, keep your answers product-facing.
-Explain how you would evaluate whether a ranking or recommendation model improved user experience, not just whether offline AUC went up.
+Keep ML answers product-facing.
+Explain how you'd evaluate whether a ranking or recommendation change improved user experience, not just whether offline AUC went up.